benwalt/benwalt.github.io/calculus/calculus II/README.md

-This project contains worksheets that I created for MAT 242 Integral Calculus class at the University of the Virgin Islands
+This project contains worksheets that I created for MAT 242 Intro Calulus II (integral calculus) at the University of the Virgin Islands